Black arrow icon

 Alternatives to hysteroscopy

-• If you have experienced severe pain during a previous vaginal examination.
+• have experienced severe pain during a previous vaginal examination â€‹

-You may choose to have your hysteroscopy with either a general or spinal anaesthetic.
-This will be done in an operating theatre, usually as a daycase procedure and not during this appointment.
-You can discuss this option with your healthcare professional when you come for your appointment.
-The risks and complications are lower when hysteroscopy is done as an outpatient procedure rather than under anaesthesia.
+You can discuss this option with us when you come for your appointment.
+The risks and complications are lower when a hysteroscopy is carried out as an outpatient procedure (and not under general anaesthesia).

 How you may feel afterwards